ysr25/tp/docs/UserGuide.md

 ### Adding a flashcard: `add`

 Adds a flashcard to the total list of flashcards.
-* Adds a flashcard with a title and description
-* Title and description must be entered
-* An optional set number (a positive integer between 1 to 99) can be added

 Format: `add t/TITLE d/DESCRIPTION [s/SET] [l/LINK] [tag/TAG]…​`

+* Adds a flashcard with a title and description.
+* Title and description must be entered.
+* An optional set number (a positive integer between 1 and 9) can be added.

 Examples:
-* `add t/Data Analysis d/Definition of data analysis: xxxxxx, s/1`
+* `add t/Data Analysis d/Definition of data analysis: xxxxxx s/1`
 * `add t/p-value d/If p value < 0.05, xxxx; Else, xxxx`
 * `add t/Data Analysis d/Definition of data analysis: xxxxxx tag/Defintion`
 * `add t/Types of Association d/Example of Types: Blahblah, etc; Blah, etc etc tag/Types tag/Association`

 ### Clearing all flashcard entries: `clear`

-Clear all flashcard entries from Bagel
+Clears all flashcard entries from Bagel.

 Format: `clear`